lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 Yet, repeatedly we experience the cases in which the imperfection of cloud infrastructure has a severe impact on the CNFs to the point that complete re-deployment is the only viable solution.
-Instances of such impact include CNFs completely crashing due to the ephemeral storage on the Kubernetes cluster reaching full capacity with logs of that CNF or because write operations to persistent volumes could not be performed for a short period of time.
+Instances of such impact include CNFs completely crashing due to the ephemeral storage on the Kubernetes cluster reaching full capacity with logs of that CNF or because write operations to persistent volumes could not be performed for a short period.
 This state is unsustainable as such events and situations are going to happen in the cloud environment all the time.
 Therefore, applications including CNFs, which aim to run in the cloud, have to account for such events in their design and utilize cloud native mechanisms to maintain robustness consistently or facilitate automated recovery.